ballir27/big-g-ml-data-science-truckstop/README.md

 When evaluating the performance of your model, assume that the cost associated with a missed full derate is approximately $4000 in towing and repairs, and the cost of a false positive prediction is about $500 due to having the truck off the road and serviced unnecessarily.

-This is a team project.
+This is a team project that I worked on with Mike Tatar and Prahlad Siwakoti.